 - 8. Cover one-half the recommended preload dot (4) with the upper locking ring. - 9.
 Use the wrench to hand tighten the lower adjustment ring against the upper locking ring (5). - 10.
 See Figure 16.
 Install rubber boot (1) in position. - Adjust the opposite shock absorber to the same preload dot. - 12.
-Return the spanner wrench to the retention pocket under the seat. - Lower and latch seat.
-See SERVICE PROCEDURES > SEAT (Page 183).
+Return the spanner wrench to the retention pocket under the seat. - Install seat.
+See SERVICE PROCEDURES > SEAT (Page 185).